shreyamoily/Carbon-Emission-Analyser/README.md

 ## Features
-- A browser extension and calculate carbon footprint based on the total data sent/received when a user visits any website.
+- A browser extension to calculate carbon footprint based on the total data sent/received when a user visits any website.

 - Generate and display to the user the expected carbon footprint he has caused